thsur/google-custom-search/Readme.md

 ## Requirements

 PHP > 5.5 with SQLite3

 ## Making it work

 In case you want more than just browse the code.

+### Extended Requirements

+To work with the source code, you may want to have:
+Ruby, Rake, Node, Yeoman, Bower & a Bash (Cygwin should work fine).

 ### Obtain keys